 Also, when you're pedaling a tougher workout, the three-piece crank allows a greater variety of resistance.
 However, the one-piece crank of the 230 can still be a good alternative if you don't need as much variety in resistance.

-One of the advantages of having a recumbent bike is the added comfort that you can get opposed to an upright bike.
+One of the advantages of having a recumbent bike is the added comfort that you can get opposed to an upright bike, this is especially useful for seniors.

 Both the 230 and 270 have a water bottle holder located on the left side of the seat to stay hydrated during your workout.
 This keeps it within arms reach so that you can grab your water bottle without stopping your workout.
 Both bikes also have a three-speed fan integrated into the display to help you stay cool during the workout.